SubhadityaMukherjee/AI-knowledge-base/docs/RandAugment.md

 - Although this assumption is sufficient for identifying learned augmentation policies to improve performance, it is unclear if this assumption is overly stringent and may lead to sub-optimal data augmentation policies.
 - two separate dimensions that are commonly restricted to achieve a small proxy task: model size and dataset size
 - First, we train a family of Wide-ResNet architectures, where the model size may be systematically altered through the widening parameter governing the number of convolutional filters
-- For each of these networks, we train the model on CIFAR-10 and measure the final accuracy compared to a baseline model trained with default data augmentations (i.e. horizontal flips and pad-and-crop)
+- For each of these networks, we train the model on [[CIFAR]]-10 and measure the final accuracy compared to a baseline model trained with default data augmentations (i.e. horizontal flips and pad-and-crop)
 - The Wide-ResNet models are trained with the additional K=14 data augmentations (see Section 3) over a range of global distortion magnitudes M parameterized on a uniform linear scale ranging from [0, 30]
-- Namely, larger networks demand larger data distortions for regularization
+- Namely, larger networks demand larger data distortions for [[regularization]]
 - Conversely, a policy learned on a proxy task (such as [[AutoAugment]]) provides a fixed distortion magnitude (Figure 1b, dashed line) for all architectures that is clearly sub-optimal.
 - A second dimension for constructing a small proxy task is to train the proxy on a small subset of the training data
 - We first observe that models trained on smaller training sets may gain more improvement from data augmentation